Roman Rotenberg: Career

 Upon his return to Russia in 2005, Roman decided not to join his father's and uncle Arkady's business, who were already well known entrepreneurs and SMP Bank owners.
 Instead, with his father's advice, he began his business career with Gazprom Export, a company with which Roman could use his international communications and language skills.
 He met Alexander Medvedev, Gazprom Export's CEO and also an enthusiastic hockey player.
-At the 2009 Saint Petersburg International Economic Forum, Roman spoke with Gazprombank representatives, the company which Roman had work experience with when studying in London.
-In order to work with their bank, Roman had to go through a three-year procedure to retrieve his Russian citizenship and to receive a Russian financial degree (he defended his thesis covering the "Strategy of using market instruments in the physical culture and sports area" and earned a PhD in economics).
-At this moment in time, Roman is the company's vice-president and is responsible for attracting big name clients.
+At the 2009 Saint Petersburg International Economic Forum, Roman spoke with Gazprombank representatives, the company with which Roman had work experience when studying in London.
+To work with their bank, Roman had to go through a three-year procedure to retrieve his Russian citizenship and to receive a Russian financial degree (he defended his thesis covering the "Strategy of using market instruments in the physical culture and sports area" and earned a Ph.D. in economics).
+At this moment in time, Roman is the company's vice president and is responsible for attracting big-name clients.
 In January 2022, Rotenberg was appointed as the head coach of SKA St. Petersburg.
 According to Moscow Times and other Russian news dailies, such an appointment brought "criticism from sports commentators for his lack of coaching experience".
+Nevertheless, in July 2023, Rotenberg extended his coaching contract for another five years.

 Ice hockey manager

 In 2007, Medvedev developed the Kontinental Hockey League (KHL) plan.
-In order to manage all league commercial contracts, the KHL marketing company was created.
+To manage all league commercial contracts, the KHL marketing company was created.
 Roman was named the deputy general director.
-On the 20th of January 2015, Roman joined the KHL's board of directors.
+On 20 January 2015, Roman joined the KHL's board of directors.
 In 2011, SKA Hockey Club president Gennady Timchenko offered the position of club vice-president to Roman.
-On the 11th of December 2014, Roman became the Russian Ice Hockey Federation's first vice-president.
-He manages the cooperation between the RIHF and KHL and also manages marketing strategies and searches for new partners, He is also the head of the Russian national team staff, including the analytical and statistical departments.
+On 11 December 2014, Roman became the Russian Ice Hockey Federation's first vice-president.
+He manages the cooperation between the RIHF and KHL, marketing strategies, and searches for new partners.
+He is also the head of the Russian national team staff, including the analytical and statistical departments.
 Since 2016, he has been a member of the IIHF's reforming system.
 In December 2016, he was granted official thanks from the Russian President Vladimir Putin for his contribution to sport and Russian ice hockey.

 In 2023, Rotenberg thanked Russian state-owned Gazprom for their contribution to Russia's victory at the 2018 Winter Olympics.

+Rotenberg also compared Russia's ice hockey victory over Germany in 2018 to Russia's victory in World War II in 1945.